determined-ai/determined/docs/intro/concepts/resource-pool.rst

  Setting Up Resource Pools
 ***************************

-Resource pools are configured via the :ref:`master-configuration`.
+Resource pools are configured via the :ref:`master-config-reference`.
 For each resource pool, you can configure scheduler and provider information.

 If you are using static resource pools and launching agents by hand, you will need to update the